Herba Andrographitis (ANDROGRAPHIS) Overview Information

 Possibly Effective for:

-- Treating the common cold.
-Some research shows that taking a specific andrographis extract in combination with Siberian ginseng (Kan Jang, Swedish Herbal Institute) by mouth significantly improves symptoms of the common cold when started within 72 hours of feeling sick.
+- Common cold.
+Some research shows that taking a specific andrographis extract in combination with Siberian ginseng (Kan Jang, Swedish Herbal Institute) by mouth improves symptoms of the common cold when started within 72 hours of feeling sick.
 Some symptoms can improve after 2 days of treatment, but it usually takes 4-5 days of treatment before most symptoms go away.
 Some research suggests this combination of andrographis and Siberian ginseng relieves cold symptoms in children better than echinacea.
+Also, early research suggests that taking a specific andrographis extract (KalmCold) might help treat colds, while other research suggests that taking a specific andrographis product (Kan Jang, Swedish Herbal Institute) might help prevent colds.

 - Reducing the fever and sore throat due to tonsillitis.
 Some research shows that high dose andrographis (6 grams daily) works about as well as acetaminophen (Tylenol) after 3 to 7 days of treatment.